 Smart Homes & Building Automation

-Wi-Fi HaLow can improve energy efficiency and security in residential and commercial buildings.
+Wi-Fi HaLow can enhance automation, energy optimization, and security across residential and commercial environments.

 Use Cases: